 (502) 852-5193 or (800) 334-8635 ext.
 5193

 Out-of-State Residents: Consistent with the mission of the University of Louisville as a state university, residents of Kentucky are given preference for admission.
-Applications from nonresidents are accepted; those with significant academic, person or family ties to Kentucky are given preference.
+Applications from nonresidents are accepted; those with significant academic, personal, or family ties to Kentucky are given preference.
 Residency must be established prior to making application.

 Applications from international students, including those with "Deferred Action for Childhood Arrivals" status (DACA), are accepted.
 Consistent with the mission of the University of Louisville as a state university, those with significant academic, personal, or family ties to Kentucky are given preference.
 International applicants are considered under the following circumstances: